fullstackjournalists/intro-to-coding-for-journalists/week1.md

 ## Week 1 Assignments

 Please complete the Week 1 and Week 2 readings and come to next week's class prepared to discuss them.
+You will have a diagnostic next week that will include some of what we covered today.